General Education Sequences for Science Majors | Physical Sciences Courses for Non–Science Majors | General Education Courses | Elective Courses

 Galaxies have been called island universes, places where stars are concentrated, where they are born, and where they die.
 The study of galaxies reaches back to the Renaissance; Galileo Galilei first pointed a telescope skyward in 1610 and confirmed a then 2000 year-old Greek conjecture about the nature of our own galaxy -- the Milky Way.
 This course will use extensive modern observational data from a wide range of telescopes to trace the modern picture for the formation and evolution of galaxies and the stars in them.
 Galaxies will then be used as markers of yet larger scale structures, in order to explore the influence of gravity over cosmic time.
 The object of study in this course is galaxies, and the narrative arc traced through that extensive data and understanding will highlight our profound discovery that most of the mass in galaxies (and the Universe as a whole) is in fact an exotic form of matter -- dark matter -- that we cannot directly see.
 Quantitative analysis will be an important part of the course in both laboratory work and lectures, but mathematics beyond algebra and some geometric understanding will not be required.
 This course will feature several observationally-oriented labs that will allow students to directly experience how some of the modern understanding of galaxies has arisen.
 (L)

-Instructor(s): Jeff McMahon Terms Offered: Winter
+Instructor(s): Michael Gladders Terms Offered: Winter

 Prerequisite(s): PHSC 10800, PHSC 12600 or PHSC 12700.
 PHSC 12710 can be taken as the first course in a sequence combined with PHSC 12720.